The dynamic importance of nodes is poorly predicted by static network features: Introduction

-The concept of measuring nodal importance through information flow is not new.
-Colloquially, information flows from process \(X\) to process \(Y\) is the existence of statistical coherence between the present information in \(Y\) and the past of \(X\) not accounted for by the past of \(Y\).
-Various methods have been proposed in the past such as transfer entropy \cite{Schreiber2000} and its derivatives \cite{Lizier2013,sensoy2014,songhorzadeh2016,Wibral2014}.
+The concept of measuring the dynamic importance of a node through information flow is not new.
+Colloquially, information flows from process \(X\) to process \(Y\) represents the existence of statistical coherence between the present information in \(Y\) and the past of \(X\) not accounted for by the past of \(Y\).
+Various methods have been proposed in the past such as transfer entropy \cite{Schreiber2000} and its derivatives \cite{Lizier2013,Sensoy2014,Songhorzadeh2016,Wibral2014}.
 Although originally intended as a predictive measure, the notions of information and information flow can be extended to causal influence or dynamic importance.
-Previous research developed several measures and methods for determining how much information flow between two processes is truly causal; examples include conditional mutual information \cite{Ay2008}, causation entropy \cite{Sun2014}, permutation conditional mutual information \cite{Runge2019}, time-delayed Shannon mutual information \cite{li2018}.
+Previous research developed several measures and methods for determining how much information flow between two processes is truly causal; examples include (but not limited to) conditional mutual information under causal intervention \cite{Ay2008}, causation entropy \cite{Sun2014}, permutation conditional mutual information \cite{Runge2019}, time-delayed Shannon mutual information \cite{Li2018}.

+These measures are commonly used to infer the information transfer between sets of nodes by possibly correcting for a third confounding variable \cite{Janzing2013,Schamberg2020}.
+That is, informational flows are used to determine how information is transferred or shared between pair or sets of variables.
+However, in polyadic settings most measures of information flow are prone to underestimate or overestimate nodal importance \cite{James2016}.
+Determining how much information flow is causal between source and sink variables in polyadic settings remains difficult due to the so-called synergetic and redundant information \cite{James2016,Quax2017}.